c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 **Professor Thomas KC**: Well, it comes to this, does it not: lives -- more lives could have been saved, surely?

 **Mr Sadiq Khan**: That was the conclusion of the UCL report when it came to our bus drivers.
 And it upsets me as the chair of TfL.
 It upsets me bearing in mind who my dad was, that the conclusion of UCL was that, actually, had we gone into lockdown sooner, there would have been less social transmission, less community transmission.
 Had we brought in the changes we brought in in our bus garages, in our depots, in our buses, in our Tube stations, fewer people would have lost their lives.
 Had we brought in the lockdown sooner, there could have been social distancing, less transmission of the disease.
-Had face coverings been brought in sooner, those with the illness asymptomatic may not have been passing it on.
+Had :outline:`face coverings` been brought in sooner, those with the illness asymptomatic may not have been passing it on.
 Without a doubt, the premise of your question is right: had action been taken sooner, less lives would have been lost.

 **Professor Thomas KC**: And forgive me for putting this, on behalf of those who I represent, it would have had -- it would have been less impact on healthcare and hospitals.